kwchang0831/svelte-QWER/user/data/intro-to-QWER/index.md

 ## ✨ Start

-This post will guide you through making your first [QWER](https://github.com/kwchang0831/svelte-QWER) blog site.
+This post will guide you through building your first [QWER](https://github.com/kwchang0831/svelte-QWER) blog site.

 ## Prepare